 Provides tools to help researchers and research administrators fulfill their Human resources management functions when appropriate (e.g. templates for preliminary offer letters, generic job descriptions, salary range information for job duties, etc.)

 Determining Resource Needs

-- Decision Tree - The Decision Tree is designed to support researchers to determine the status of the research personnel needed to support their research projects.
+- HR and Immigration Decision Tool - The tool is designed to support researchers to determine the status of the research personnel needed to support their research projects.

 Working Conditions for Contractual Staff Non-unionized Employees